alexpeterhall/quotes/quotes.md

 "Happiness is a choice and a skill." - Naval Ravikant "The lust for comfort murders the passions of the soul." - Kahlil Gibran, mystic, poet, and artist (6 Jan 1883-1931) "No one is useless in this world who lightens the burden of it for anyone else." - Charles Dickens, novelist (7 Feb 1812-1870)
+"Freedom isn't secured by filling up on your heart's desire but by removing your desire." - Epictetus

 ## Decision Making / Strategy